 Group Insurance.
 The Group Insurance Commission (GIC) provides health insurance benefits to approximately 375,000 people, including active and retired state employees and dependents, participating municipalities, and certain retired municipal teachers.
 The fiscal 2013 budget funds the GIC at \$1.721 billion.
 State employee contributions are based on date of hire; employees hired on or before June 30, 2003 contribute 20% of total premium costs, and employees hired after June 30, 2003 pay 25% of premium costs.
 Similarly, state retiree contributions are based on retirement date, and are either 10, 15 or 20 percent.
 In an effort to control employee health care costs, the Commonwealth required state employees to re-enroll in a health plan for fiscal 2012.
-The Commonwealth offered a three-month premium holiday for state employees who selected a limited network plan.
-The purpose of the mandatory re-enrollment was to require employees to reexamine their health plan choices, which included considering lower-cost, narrower-network options.
+The Commonwealth offered a three-month premium holiday for state employees to reexamine their health plan choices, which included considering lower-cost, narrower-network options.
 The re-enrollment initiative is estimated to save the Commonwealth \$20 million in fiscal 2012.
 Fiscal 2012 spending at the GIC to fund health coverage for active and retired state and municipal employees and their dependents is estimated at \$1.522 billion.